Tech Partners is an Office 365 Group that is meant to help members of the UW-Madison community keep up with campus technology.

 Use the Tech Partners archive and list to seek help with products and services not typically supported by the DoIT Help Desk.

 The campus has licensed many software programs available to UW staff with a UW ID.
-Many are offered at a steep discount, or free, depending upon the arrangement.
-See licensed software for sale through the DoIT Tech Store.
+See licensed software for sale through the Campus Software Library.

 In the market to buy, fix, rent, or borrow something?
 Whether you are helping an instructor ready course tools, or you need unique network access, contact DoIT for assistance.
 You can ask Tech Store staff, contact the Help Desk, or post a message to the Tech Partners list.